rsc1975/api-mockr/README.md

 ## Installation

-Install it as dev dependency:
+Installation as dev dependency:

 ```sh
 npm install --save-dev api-mockr
 ```

-Install it as docker image:
+Installation as docker image:

 ```sh
 docker pull dvlprtech/api-mockr
 ```

-For furhter details about the use with docker you can access to DockerHub [api-mockr image](https://hub.docker.com/r/dvlprtech/api-mockr) page.
+For further details about the use with docker you can access to DockerHub [api-mockr image](https://hub.docker.com/r/dvlprtech/api-mockr) page.

 ## How to use